“It’s been a difficult week.

 And if they don’t cross your path, be one.
 Seek good or create it.”

-This story was submitted to Love What Matters by Dustin Moore, and originally appeared here.
+This story was submitted to Love What Matters by Dustin Moore.
 You can follow his journey on Twitter.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more about amazing acts of kindness: